elliottcrif/AWSLambdaCustomBinaries/README.md

-# AWSLambdaCustomBinaries
+# AWS Lambda Custom Binaries

-This repository contains an example of using a custom package binary within an AWS Lambda function
+This repository contains an example of using a custom binary within an AWS Lambda function execution environment